TheAlgo/CommoditySale/README.md

 # Commodity-network

-A trading platform built on hyperledger fabric using angular framework Work going on soon will be declared
+A trading platform built on hyperledger fabric using Angular as the frontend framework.
+This network can be used to trade any commodity in the network.
+All the rules are decentralised and every member of the community has equal ownership in the community.